-How to change the email address associated with your Apple ID
+How to change your Apple ID and email address

 What to do if you don't see the option to change your email address

-If the email address associated with your Apple ID is an @me.com, @Mac.com, or @icloud.com address, you can't change your Apple ID.
-You won't even be able to see the option to change the email address.
-There is nothing you can do about this.

-The only option you have is to start over with a brand new Apple ID using your preferred email address.
+If the email address associated with your Apple ID is an @me.com, @Mac.com, or @icloud.com address, you can only change your Apple ID to another @icloud.com address that's already been associated with your account.
+If you want to change it to a different third-party provider, you're out of luck: The only option you have in that arena is to start over with a brand new Apple ID.
 Unfortunately, this means losing all the content you have associated with your current Apple ID.

-If you are able to log in to the Apple ID that uses an @me.com, @Mac.com, or @icloud.com email address, you might think about downloading as much content as possible onto your devices or into another cloud-based service ( like photos, contacts, iCloud Drive documents, content not purchased on iTunes, etc.), and then starting over from scratch with your preferred email account.
+If you fall into this camp and want to use a new third-party email address as your Apple ID, you might think about downloading as much content as possible onto your devices or into another cloud-based service ( like photos, contacts, iCloud Drive documents, content not purchased on iTunes, etc.), and then starting over from scratch with your preferred email account.

 Be warned: If you do that, you'll lose all of your iTunes purchases, including movies, music, iBooks, and apps across all of your devices.
 So, make sure it's worth the loss.